nipun-munasinghe/xoxGame/README.md

 # XOX Game ❌⭕❌

-A classic tic-tac-toe game built using Java with an enhanced graphical interface.
-The game supports two players, features vibrant colors, and includes a reset functionality for a smooth gaming experience.
+XOX Game is an interactive 3x3 tic-tac-toe game designed for two players.
+It provides a visually engaging experience with colorful graphics, modern fonts, and a user-friendly interface.
+After the game ends, players can easily reset to start a new match.

 ## Features